21-22 College Catalog Table of Contents

 Course Offering Formats

-The college expects fall course offerings to fit into five types.
+Course offerings fit into five types.

 - ORT - Partial Scheduled Lecture: An online real time (ORT) class that has some regularly scheduled online meeting day(s) and time(s) along with unscheduled online instruction and activities.